joshirishikesh14-star/commentor_b5/extension/INSTALL.md

 4. Navigate to and select the `extension` folder

-5. The CommentSync extension icon should now appear in your Chrome toolbar
+5. The Echo extension icon should now appear in your Chrome toolbar

 ## Step 3: Sign In

-1. Click the CommentSync extension icon in your toolbar
+1. Click the Echo extension icon in your toolbar

-2. Sign in with your CommentSync account credentials (same login as the web dashboard)
+2. Sign in with your Echo account credentials (same login as the web dashboard)

 3. The extension will automatically load all apps you own or were invited to collaborate on